What is Chronic Wasting Disease?

 Where has CWD been found?

-As of November, 2014, CWD has been found in 25 states and provinces.
+As of September, 2015, CWD has been found in 23 states and two Canadian provinces.
 These include Alberta, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Pennsylvania, Oklahoma, Saskatchewan, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.